elicia4/linux_notes/misc/compiling.md

 *A linker* is used to form the connections between the output of the compiler and the libraries that the compiled program requires.

-Not all programs need to be compiled and are executed directly by a program called an *interpreter*.
-Each line is translated one by one, wheres compiled programs are only translated once.
+There are programs that don't need to be compiled, they are executed directly by a program called an *interpreter*.
+Each line is translated one by one, whereas compiled programs are only translated once.

 ### C Program Compilation

 Install `gcc`.
-You need `make`, the compiler and the linker.
+You need `make`, the compiler and the linker:

 ```bash
 apt install gcc make